adamburkegh/prom-helpers/README.md

 parser.addToNet(net, "I -> [b] -> F");
 ```

 See detailed doc comment in [PetriNetFragmentParser](src/main/java/qut/pm/prom/helpers/PetriNetFragmentParser.java), which has more detail, and a grammar.
+There's also this [explanatory blog post](https://adamburkeware.net/2021/05/20/petri-net-fragments.html).

 A command line interface which will convert Petri net fragments (.frag) to PNML is exposed in `PetriNetConverter.main()`.